Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

   This is web 2.
 This is where most of applications in the web are at the moment (e.g. don’t want to roast anyone, but facebook, twitter, whatsapp etc etc);
 </aside>

+Note:
+This is web 2.
+This is where most of applications in the web are at the moment (e.g. don’t want to roast anyone, but facebook, twitter, whatsapp etc etc);

 ---v

 ## The Web 3 vision

 <img rounded style="width: 80%;" src="../../../assets/img/Light-clients/web3.png " />

+Note:
+This is the vision of what web3 should look like..
+Validators and End users all over the world, where everyone can connect to anyone available around and exchange information;

+With a show of hands…
+How many people in here, think that we are close to this at the moment?
+How many people in here, think that we are far from this at the moment?

 ---v

 ## The Web 3 reality

 <img rounded style="width: 80%;" src="../../../assets/img/Light-clients/web3_reality.png " />

+Note:
+Many applications or services may advertise as decentralized but, how much they really are?

+I want to say one thing - and pause there for a few seconds to let it sink in;

 ---